alessandro-bertero/Becca_et_al_2025/README.md

     docker exec -it NAME_CONTAINER Rscript /home/shared_folder/4C_step3_analysis.R
     docker exec -it NAME_CONTAINER pyGenomeTracks --tracks /home/shared_folder/TTN_plot_genomeTracks/TTN_track --region chr2:178500000-178850000 --outFileName /home/shared_folder/TTN_plot_genomeTracks/4C_clones.pdf

+### bulkRNAseq analysis
+Follow these steps to pull and run the Docker image for the scRNAseq data analysis from the terminal:

+    dockered
+    docker pull hedgelab/bulk_image:image3

+For bulkRNAseq_1 analysis unzip the scratch_bulkRNAseq_1.zip folder, and download the fastq files from ArrayExpress (accession E-MTAB-15684) in a ./fastq subfolder.
+Move the bulkRNAseq_1 scripts into the scratch folder and run the following commands to perform the analysis.

+    docker run -d -v /the/folder/you/want/to/share:/home/shared_folder --privileged=true --name=NAME_CONTAINER hedgelab/bulk_image:image3
+    docker exec -it NAME_CONTAINER Rscript /home/shared_folder/H00BS1_step1_preprocessing.R
+    docker exec -it NAME_CONTAINER Rscript /home/shared_folder/H00BS1_step2_DGEanalysis.R
+    docker exec -it NAME_CONTAINER Rscript /home/shared_folder/H00BS1_step3_BtoAgenes.R

+For bulkRNAseq_1 analysis unzip the scratch_bulkRNAseq_2.zip folder, and download the fastq files from ArrayExpress (ACCESSION NUMBER) in a ./fastq subfolder.
+Move the bulkRNAseq_2 scripts into the scratch folder and run the following commands to perform the analysis.

+    docker run -d -v /the/folder/you/want/to/share:/home/shared_folder --privileged=true --name=NAME_CONTAINER hedgelab/bulk_image:image3
+    docker exec -it NAME_CONTAINER /home/shared_folder/SBe001AS1_step1_preprocessing.sh
+    docker exec -it NAME_CONTAINER Rscript /home/shared_folder/SBe001AS1_step2_DGEanalysis.R
+    docker exec -it NAME_CONTAINER Rscript /home/shared_folder/SBe001AS1_step3_heatmaps_GSEA_RRHO.R

+Refer to our GitHub [bulk RNAseq pipeline](https://github.com/sara-bianchi/Bulk_RNA_seq_pipeline)

 ### scRNAseq analysis
 Follow these steps to pull and run the Docker image for the scRNAseq data analysis from the terminal: